awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Cancel a running query<a name="lake-cli-cancel-query"></a>

-The following example cancels a query with a status of `RUNNING`\.
+The following example AWS CLI cancel\-query command cancels a query with a status of `RUNNING`\.
 You must specify an ARN or the ID suffix of an ARN value for `--event-data-store`, and a value for `--query-id`\.
 When you run cancel\-query, the query status might show as `CANCELLED` even if the cancel\-query operation is not yet finished\.

 **Note**
 A canceled query can incur charges\.
 Your account is still charged for the amount of data that was scanned before you canceled the query\.